 The Ven.
 Bikkhu Bodhi, a Theravada monk living in New York, says that truth telling is something Buddhism can offer social engagement.
 What are the relationships, processes, and institutions that encourage truth-telling?

-And I thought, well, since I don’t believe in God and don’t speak Hebrew, I’ll become a professor.
+And I thought, well since I don’t believe in God and don’t speak Hebrew, I’ll become a professor.
 Same thing as a Rabbi, right?
-I didn’t find it there easily, at least in the rest of my graduate school experience.
-It was only while on faculty at Goddard that I undid my head and connected to my whole being, since that is what our pedagogy is about.
+I didn’t find it there easily, at least for the rest of my graduate school experience.
+It was only while on faculty at Goddard that I undid my head and connected to my whole being since that is what our pedagogy is about.

 Since 2005, I’ve been a member of the Community Economies Collective, a group of about twenty scholars in the U.S. and Australia documenting non-capitalist economic spaces.
 A tenet of their research is that humans “perform” the world through our narratives, including economic narratives, thus offering opportunities to re-make the world through new narratives.
 My focus has been money and banking systems, in particular.
 I love worker co-ops.
 I am a fan of auto-ethnography, testimonio, storytelling in its many forms–from cantastoria, song cycles, puppet shows, and comics to storytelling circles, podcasts, and documentaries.

 These days my focus is on writing about socially engaged spirituality and practicing Zen Buddhism.
 I was away from Goddard for almost two years directing a socially engaged Buddhist project with Bernie Glassman at Zen Peacemakers.
 Until recently, I was an accordionist in a band, and now I’m learning ukulele.
 My prior research is on art activism.